Offsite Logistics - right part, right place, right time

 This may be counter intuitive, but as we move to an offsite approach with components being assembled in to sub-assemblies or fully volumetric units, we reduce the number of deliveries to site, but increase the size and value of the parts being transported.

-Think for example of an offsite plant room, containing 100’s of parts, but delivered to site as a completed unit.
-Or in residential environment a utility or bathroom pod.
+Think for example of an offsite plant room, containing hundreds of parts, but delivered to site as a completed unit.
+Or in a utility or bathroom pod in a residential environment.